FYAH2211/BukkitAPI/README.md

 `LunarClientAPI#isRunningLunarClient(Player|UUID)`.
 When the API registers a `Player` as running Lunar Client, a `LCPlayerRegisterEvent` is fired.
 When unregistered, a `LCPlayerUnregisterEvent`.

-If you are a protected server and wish to verify that someone is running the anti-cheat, use `LunarClientAPI#isRunningAntiCheat(Player|UUID)`.
-Whenever this state changes, a `LCAntiCheatStatusEvent` is fired, so you can watch for people timing out from the anti-cheat server and things like that.
-> If you don't have this integration setup at the proxy level, this method will always return `false`.

-You can access a view of `org.bukkit.Player`s currently running the client and/or anti-cheat with these methods:
+You can access a view of `org.bukkit.Player`s currently running the client with:
-`LunarClientAPI#getPlayersRunningLunarClient()` and `LunarClientAPI#getPlayersRunningAntiCheat()`.
+`LunarClientAPI#getPlayersRunningLunarClient()`.

 ###### Protocol:
 `LCPacket.java` represents a packet that can be sent to and from players running Lunar Client.